 When Peter says it’s judgment time for the church, he is probably referring to the condemning judgment of Nero against the Christians.
 Look at how Peter describes this judgment:

 v.12: “the fiery suffering among you that is coming to try you”

 v.13: “you participate in the sufferings of Christ”

 v.14: “you are insulted because of the name of Christ”

 v.16. “if you suffer as a Christian, do not be ashamed”

 v.19: “(you) who suffer according to God’s will”, meaning for the gospel

 Peter was writing during a time of great persecution.
 In the beginning, the church only had to worry about persecution from religious folk like Saul.
 But things have since escalated.
 Now the state itself is out to get them.

 Because of Nero – not God – Christians were being tortured and killed for their faith in Christ.
 Paul was probably dead and Peter himself would soon be crucified.
-If you were a follower of Christ, martyrdom was a very real prospect.
+If you were a follower of Christ back then, martyrdom was a very real prospect.